 Vianode’s production system is centered on synthetic anode graphite, with operations staged for scale:

-- Via ONE, Herøya (Norway): Commercial operations began in October 2024 with four full‑size furnaces and about 2,000 tpa capacity at initial ramp.
+- Via ONE, Herøya (Norway): Commercial operations began in October 2024 with four full-size furnaces and about 2,000 tpa capacity.
 Output is sized for roughly 30,000 EVs per year.
-The site uses renewable power, closed‑furnace processing, and energy‑recovery measures.
+The site uses renewable power, closed-furnace processing, and energy-recovery measures.

-- Kristiansand Technology Center and industrial pilot (Norway): 200+ tpa for development, sampling, and process/quality refinement, operating since 2021.
+- Kristiansand Technology Center (Norway): 200+ tpa for development, sampling, and process refinement, operating since 2021.

-- Herøya large‑scale expansion (Norway): A phased path toward ~60,000 tpa has been outlined, including a fast‑track step.
-At that scale, Vianode indicates supply potential approaching one million EVs per year from Herøya.
+- Herøya large-scale expansion (Norway): A phased path toward ~60,000 tpa, supporting supply for approximately one million EVs per year.

-- North America plant (Via TWO): A multi‑phase facility under development, with an initial design around ~70,000 tpa.
-A US$300 million letter of interest has been announced to support financing.
+- North America plant (Via TWO): A multi-phase facility under development, with initial design around ~70,000 tpa.
+A $300 million letter of interest has been announced.
 Location work has focused on Ontario and Michigan.

-Automation, tight process control, and closed systems are used to ensure consistent particle morphology, purity, and performance, while minimizing emissions and energy consumption.
-The siting strategy—Norway first, then North America—supports proximity to customers and policy‑driven content rules.
+Automation, tight process control, and closed systems ensure consistent particle morphology, purity, and performance, while minimizing emissions and energy consumption.

 Technology & Product Portfolio

-A 2024 LCA by Minviro reports a cradle‑to‑gate footprint of 1.9 kg CO2e/kg for Vianode’s anode graphite.
-The result stems from closed‑furnace processing, renewable power, and energy recovery.
+A 2024 LCA by Minviro reports a cradle-to-gate footprint of 1.9 kg CO2e/kg for Vianode’s anode graphite, stemming from closed-furnace processing, renewable power, and energy recovery.
 The firm’s roadmap targets ~1 kg CO2e/kg by 2030.

-In addition to its primary synthetic graphite grades, Vianode has launched a recycled graphite product produced from battery‑grade recovered materials.
-The offering supports circularity needs and aligns with EU requirements that set rising recycled content and product footprint rules.
-R&D programs include silicon‑graphite composite anodes to lift specific capacity while maintaining cycle life and rate performance.
-The Kristiansand Technology Center provides pilot‑scale capability and qualification samples for OEMs and cell makers.
+Vianode has also launched a recycled graphite product from battery-grade recovered materials, supporting circularity and EU recycled content requirements.
+R&D programs include silicon-graphite composite anodes to lift specific capacity while maintaining cycle life.
+The Kristiansand Technology Center provides pilot-scale capability and qualification samples.

-Partnerships reflect that strategy: a long‑term supply agreement was announced with GM; collaboration with Fortum Battery Recycling addresses end‑of‑life pathways; and MOUs with battery producers support demand visibility.
-Public funding support and grants—such as the EU Innovation Fund award—complement private investment and credit support indicated for the North American plant.
+Partnerships reflect that strategy: a long-term supply agreement with GM; collaboration with Fortum Battery Recycling; and MOUs with battery producers.
+Public funding support—such as the EU Innovation Fund award—complement private investment for the North American plant.

 Looking Ahead